pypeaday/pype.dev/pype.dev/content/blog/a-new-perspective-on-being-god's-child.md

 And then in the God-human relationship, I understand my position better now as a parent of real children, of humans, which helps me understand my position as a child of God.

+!!! failure ""
-> I don't think we take that very seriously.
+    I don't think we take that very seriously.

+!!! success ""
-> I think use this more as comforting language rather than a humbling truth - __I'm a child of God__
-> But really, I think the TLDR is that even the most highly trained theological individual - that person is not a grown-up in the eyes of God.
+    I think use this more as comforting language rather than a humbling truth - __I'm a child of God__ But really, I think the TLDR is that even the most highly trained theological individual - that person is not a grown-up in the eyes of God.
-> He or she is still a child, and our understanding is still limited to what a child can understand.
+    He or she is still a child, and our understanding is still limited to what a child can understand.

 Let's continue with the metaphor...